walterfreeman/phy211/index.md

 Welcome to Physics 211!
 This website contains everything you'll need for our class; Blackboard will only be used to post grades.

+### Slides for current class

+<a href="slides/lec1/lecture1.pdf">Welcome and introduction</a>

+### Upcoming assignments

+* Join the course Discord server if you are so inclined
+* Go to recitation tomorrow and meet your TA, coaches, and peers
+* Go sled down the hill on Crouse!

 ### Information
 - Class meeting: Tuesdays and Thursdays, 8:00-9:20 or 11:00-12:20, Stolkin Auditorium
 - Discord server invite: <https://discord.gg/bngYwjZRHk>